U.S. Patient Protection and Affordable Care Act

 Problems with Access to Health Care in Massachusetts

-Transgender people in Massachusetts cite two main problems with accessing health care.
+Trans people in Massachusetts cite two main problems with accessing health care.

 - An adult trans man who followed up on a referral for surgery said‚ “I assumed that since I was at [a trans-friendly medical center] it would be fine, and I had [had] other

 surgery there that was absolutely wonderful.
 He asked about the scars on my chest [from reconstructive surgery], and when I told him what they were, his mouth dropped open and bounced off the floor, and he said, ‘What are you talking about?’
 That was it.
-I was packed up and sent away.”
+I was packed up and went away.”

 2. Securing and paying for needed services

-The National Center for Transgender Equality has put together a great resource on the Health Care Rights and Transgender People, which lists which laws protect trans access to health care, how to report rights violations, and additional resources.
+The National Center for Transgender Equality has put together a great resource on Health Care Rights and Transgender People, which lists which laws protect trans access to health care, how to report rights violations, and additional resources.

 Fenway Transgender Health Services provides “primary medical and mental health care, and supportive services, that is are sensitive to the needs of people who identify on the transgender spectrum.”